 Like many Americans, this is the season that weekends have given way to Football Game Day.
 And around our house, it means swinging from the heights of exhilaration to the depths of despair.
 It's not uncommon to hear sounds of whoops and hollers coming from our living room as well as some pounding on the furniture, screaming at the TV screen and maybe even a little bit of light cussing in the air.

-And with the Super Bowl right around the corner, that weekend would not be complete without stuffing our face with a variety of finger foods.
+And with the Super Bowl right around the corner, that weekend would not be complete without stuffing our faces with a variety of finger foods.
 And one of our favorites is Mini Taco Wonton Appetizers.
+Another crowd-pleaser is these Bacon Wrapped Jalapeno Poppers that are sure to win the day.

 What I love about these Mini Taco Wonton Appetizers:

 This recipe can be partially made ahead of time and easily thrown together at the last minute.
 It's so much better when you're throwing a party to be able to prep and cook a recipe before anyone shows up at your door.
 The chorizo and onions can be cooked and stored in the fridge, cheese can be shredded and veggies cut up hours ahead of time.
 Once all that's done, you can easily have these in and out of the oven in less than 15 minutes.

 The appetizers can be served at room temperature.
 This makes the perfect food for an evening of Super Bowl Partying.
 No need to serve immediately or no reason to keep them warm.
 They are great right out of the oven or sitting on the buffet table for a couple of hours while the game is on.
 But truth be told, they probably won't last that long.

 It's a simple recipe but carries with it loads of flavor.
 I chose the spicy chorizo because around our house we love food that's fiery.
 If you're wimpier (wink, wink), you can go with the mild chorizo.
 But adding the layers of refried beans, sautéed onions, sharp cheddar cheese, and tangy sour cream is what delivers the explosion of flavor in such a little nibble.